macloo/python-beginners/flask/part6_databases/reading_mysql/README.md

     return render_template('list.html', style=style, socks=socks)
 ```

 On the first page of the app, the user selects a *style* from the form.
 Submitting the form calls the route above, which passes that *style* in a SQL query to the database.
+All records with that style are retrieved.

-The returned value, in the new variable `socks`, is passed to the template *list.html*, which generates a list of links to all the sock records that match that style.
+The retrieved records, in the new variable `socks`, are passed to the template *list.html*, which generates a list of links to all the sock records that matched the style.

 Remember, you can try the final app [here](https://weimergeeks.com/flask_db2/).

-Note that `Sock` is **the Python class** I made that represents the table (*socks*) in my MySQL database.
+Note that `Sock` is **the Python class** I made (the database model) that represents the table (*socks*) in my MySQL database.

 ```python
 socks = Sock.query.filter_by(style=style).order_by(Sock.name).all()